kolenaIO/kolena/docs/metrics/consistency-score.md

 ### Example

-Let's compute the consistency score using OpenAI's gpt-3.5-turbo model as the judge model, given the following three sampled responses:
+Let's compute the consistency score using OpenAI's gpt-3.5-turbo model as the judging model, given the following three sampled responses:

 | # | Response |